HireSmarter/churn201/churn202.md

 ### Web-Based Interactive Simulation

 We are looking at options to put this up on the web, with one of the reactive web visualization platforms.
-Normally we would look at a simpler, snazzier platform like D3, but as you can see in the code there are some rather hairy numeric integrations involved.
+Normally we would look at a simpler, snazzier platform like D3, but as you can see in the code there are some rather intense numeric integrations involved.
 Maybe we leave the EVH calculation aside and show the graphs with D3?

 To use R directly, it looks like we could easily wrap this in Shiny, a R-based webvis platform.
+But, that needs a special host with some restrictions and expensive proprietary software.
 We're still figuring it out, but it isn't done yet.
 Maybe by the time we get to Churn 204.
 Please let us know if you have any ideas.